georgethomps/southwest-flight-count-scraper/README.md

 **Additional Comments & Concerns**

-Since this program was created for solely myself to complete a job, the program was built under the assumption that the user will not make errors when prompted for information.
+This program is built under the assumption that the user will not make errors when prompted for information.
+Error handling is not
-Error handling was not implemented in this project for this reason.

 The input CSV file can be named whatever you want and contain any destinations you want as long as you have a column header and the flights are separated by a hyphen ("-").

-*WARNING*: The test CSV has a limited number of flights, so it's very possible that Southwest's site will eventually block your IP from further running searches.
+*WARNING*: The test CSV has a limited number of flights, so it's very possible that Southwest's site will block your IP if you run too many searches.
 If you experience issues, reduce the number of rows in the input CSV file.

 &nbsp;